 F) Choice of the Certification Body: There are various Certification bodies operating in India, which have different set-ups, sizes, accreditation, different policies, different profit aspirations & needs, and maintaining different degrees of ethical practices.
-Naturally, they have varied fee structures which could be high, moderate or low.
+Naturally, they have varied fee structures that could be high, moderate, or low.
 Ascent helps organizations choose the most appropriate certification body that largely suits to their current or potential requirements, keeping the expenses reasonable against the dame.
-Ascent maintains a very large band of certification bodies of various stature and is highly aware of all fees structures, changes and the integrity of the Certification Body and certificate issued by them.
+Ascent maintains a very large band of certification bodies of various stature and is highly aware of all fee structures, changes, and the integrity of the Certification Body and certificate issued by them.

 G) Degree of competence of existing employees: A highly competent set of people would help reducing efforts and unnecessary repeats, thus reducing the overall cost.

-India has been a land of opportunity for professionals especially the beginners.
+India has been a land of opportunity for professionals especially beginners.
 This has given the opportunity to thousands of ISO Consultants to practice their expertise and earn their bread.
-Such ISO Consultants exist as individuals, groups or organizations.
-It is highly advisable that the credentials of the Consultants and Certification Body, their integrity and the competence of the professionals providing the services, is effectively judged before a Consultant is finalized for advisory services.
+Such ISO Consultants exist as individuals, groups, or organizations.
+It is highly advisable that the credentials of the Consultants and Certification Body, their integrity, and the competence of the professionals providing the services, is effectively judged before a Consultant is finalized for advisory services.

 Ascent shall provide references on demand, of already satisfied and renowned customers who can share their experiences.
 The competence of the professionals is also thoroughly screened during recruitment, which can be tested and reasonably tried before finalizing any ISO certification contract.
-A cost of accessing advisory services for ISO certification is based on the total number of mandays spent by the professional on-site.
-The fees range per manday, for reasonably good and experienced Consultants, though is extremely dependent, generally starts from Rs.
+The cost of accessing advisory services for ISO certification is based on the total number of man-days spent by the professional on-site.
+The fees range per man-day, for reasons good and experienced Consultants, though is extremely dependent, generally starts from Rs.
 4,000.
 A small organization performing non-critical manufacturing activity, with a presence in the proximity of the Consultant, employees lesser than 10 would normally experience an expenditure somewhere between Rs.
 25,000 to Rs.
 75,000 plus taxes.
 However, the exact figures can only be a result of an analysis of the business environment.

 Read Latest Blogs